MaclaurinYudhisthira/Django-Learning/README.md

 ### Start app
 > python manage.py pages

+### Folder structure of Project
+Project folder has following files:
+* \_\_init\_\_.py" : For app to be used as module
+* settings.py : For storing the configs of project
+* urls.py : For registering url patterns of views of all the apps

 ### Folder structure of App
-App folder has following files
+App folder has following files:
 * \_\_init\_\_.py" : For app to be used as module
 * apps.py : For storing the configs of app
 * admin.py : For registering models
 * models.py : For defining models
 * urls.py : For registering url patterns of views
-* vies.py : For defining views
+* viwes.py : For defining views
+* tests.py : For writing any tests